sigmod/sqlpp/document.md

     CASE (2 < 3) WHEN true THEN "yes" ELSE "no"

+> MC: The above is no longer valid! @Yingyi, please change this aspect of things?

 ### <a id="Quantified_expressions">Quantified expressions

     QuantifiedExpression ::= ( <SOME> | <EVERY> ) Variable <IN> Expression ( "," Variable "in" Expression )*